-Often confused with the Labrador Retriever, the Chesapeake Bay Retriever might not require much grooming but is still NOT a hypoallergenic dog.
-This intelligent and affectionate breed is known for being an above-average shedder!
+Often confused with the Labrador Retriever, the Chesapeake Bay Retrievers might not require much grooming but are still NOT hypoallergenic dogs.

-Although known as a moderate shedder, the Chesapeake Bay Retriever does not have to be off-limits to allergy sufferers.
+Although known as a moderate shedder, the Chesapeake Bay Retrievers do not have to be off-limits to allergy sufferers.

-The Chesapeake Bay Retriever Coat
+The Chesapeake Bay Retrievers’ Coat

 The thick undercoat is exceptionally wooly and designed to keep this swimming pup warm in frigid waters.

 As a double-coated breed, it is not surprising that the Chesapeake Bay Retriever is a moderate shedder that also blows its coat twice a year in Spring and Fall.

-The Chesapeake Bay Retriever does not require too much grooming, but brushing once a week keeps the coat healthy and stimulates oil glands in the skin.
+The Chesapeake Bay Retrievers do not require too much grooming, but brushing once a week keeps the coat healthy and stimulates oil glands in the skin.

 Since the Chessie has a double-layered coat, you must never use grooming tools like the “Furminator,” which can damage and even destroy the undercoat.